govadav/task-2/CODE_REVIEW.md

 - Written unit test cases for the actions dispatched for the components: book- search and reading-list

-## 5. Adding instant search

-- Updated the code to provide instant-search results as the user is typing, controlled the API calls made with setTimeout().
-Wrote test case apps/okreads-e2e/src/specs/search-books.spec.ts

-## 6. Undo add and remove from reading list
+## 5. Undo 'add and remove' from reading list

 - Added undo action with snackbar and wrote new e2e test for task